Albaric0que/Albaric0que/README.md

 - 🌱 I’m currently learning TypeScript and Angular

+- 📖 Working with Agile & SCRUM Methodologies

 - 👀 Fun fact: It's impossible to sneeze with your eyes open